Table of Contents

 }

 There is no multi-line comment in Navi.
-If you want to write a multi-line comment, just use // for each line.
+If you want to write a multi-line comment, just use //

 Doc Comments

-A doc comment is started with ///, and it will be parsed by the compiler and generate documentation.
+, and it will be parsed by the compiler and generate documentation.
 You can write Markdown in it.

 For example: